dsalisbury1141/Pet-Pals/README.md

+# Pet-Pals..
-# Pet-Pals is the instruction how to deploy a fully function website on Heroku see "How to run my code" below
+This repository provide instructions how to deploy a fully function website on Heroku see "How to run my code" below I did not create these instructions but will be back soon to update and improve.

 ## Heroku Deployment